How to become a software developer

 Applying for a new job can be stressful.
 To make the process easier, it’s best to develop a game plan.
 Before applying for jobs, ask yourself what type of software developer you want to be, what type of company you want to work for and the salary you expect.

-Don’t discount the benefits of talking to working software developers.
+Don’t discount the benefits of talking people working as software developers or software engineers.
 If you know a software developer, ask them how they got their job and what words of wisdom they can share with you.

 Tips for applying for a job:

-- The internet offers countless numbers of job boards to seach for opportunities.
+The internet offers countless numbers of job boards to search for opportunities.
 Many are geared specifically to the tech industry and allow job hunters to filter opportunities based on specific niches and skill sets.

-With job opportunities on the rise, a stable future and high wages, there’s no better time than the present to pursue a career in software development.
+With job opportunities on the rise, a stable future and high wages, there’s no better time than now to pursue a career in software development.

 Kick off a job search to see what’s available in your area and what the requirements are.
 Or, if you’re willing to relocate, check out the software developer jobs in your preferred areas.
-With this data in hand, you’re ready to start planning your path into software development.
+With this data in hand, you’re ready to start planning your path into software development, which can eventually lead you up the career ladder to being a software engineering.